cleanlab/cleanlab/docs/index.rst

 If you're looking for technical details on cleanlab's API, you're in the right place.

+Link to the Cleanlab Open-Source tool: https://github.com/cleanlab/cleanlab

+See Cleanlab in action on 10 of the most commonly used datasets in machine learning: https://labelerrors.com/

-For more narrative walkthroughs of cleanlab fundamentals or example use cases, check out this `blog post <https://l7.curtisnorthcutt.com/cleanlab-python-package>`_ and our `examples repo <https://github.com/cleanlab/cleanlab/tree/master/examples>`_.
+For narrative walkthroughs of Cleanlab use cases, see this `blog post <https://l7.curtisnorthcutt.com/cleanlab-python-package>`_.

+For example usages of Cleanlab, check out: https://github.com/cleanlab/cleanlab/tree/master/examples

 For research and scientific details, check out `the paper <https://www.jair.org/index.php/jair/article/view/12125/26676>`_.